List of Lucifer characters: Daniel "Dan" Espinoza

 Detective Daniel "Dan" Espinoza is portrayed by Kevin Alejandro.
 He replaced Nicholas Gonzalez, who portrayed the character in the pilot.

 An LAPD homicide detective and Chloe's ex-husband, he dislikes Lucifer's friendship with Chloe and Trixie, but as time passes Dan and Lucifer occasionally find common ground.
 Lucifer repeatedly calls him "Detective Douche".
-Originally Chloe's superior on the force, Dan was suspended due to the events of the Malcolm Graham case (season 1), then reinstated with a demotion to Detective.
+Originally Chloe's superior on the force, Dan was suspended due to the events of the Malcolm Graham case (season 1), then reinstated with a demotion to detective.

 In season 2, he starts a complicated affair/relationship with Charlotte Richards, unaware that she's been possessed by Lucifer's mother.
-After Lucifer sends her to another universe and the real Charlotte resuscitates, Dan is hurt because she doesn't remember him, but they eventually began dating.
+After Lucifer sends her to another universe and the real Charlotte revives, Dan is hurt because she doesn't remember him, but they eventually began dating.
 They sleep together in the episode "Quintessential Deckerstar", but Charlotte is killed that night protecting a weakened Amenadiel from Pierce.
 In the finale, he finds Charlotte's files on Pierce that help them discover he's the assassin.
 During season 4 Dan blames Lucifer for Charlotte's death as he knew Pierce was the Sinnerman before anyone else, and even tries to have Lucifer killed, only to inadvertently endanger Trixie's life in the process.

 In season 5, Dan is manipulated by Michael into discovering the truth about Lucifer, and by extension Maze and Amenadiel, and he struggles to cope with realizing celestial beings, Heaven and Hell are real, becoming terrified that he and his family will end up in Hell.
-He is later murdered by mercenary Vincent Le Mec on Michael's orders, and due to his guilt over his various illicit activities - shooting Malcolm and covering it up, stealing a gun for Malcolm, having the man who murdered Chloe's father killed, and putting Lucifer and Trixie in danger - he is unfortunately sent to Hell.
+He is later murdered by mercenary Vincent Le Mec on Michael's orders, and due to his guilt over his various illicit activities - shooting Malcolm and covering it up, stealing a gun for Malcolm, having the man who murdered Chloe's father killed, and putting Lucifer and Trixie in danger - he is sent to Hell.